Center-for-Global-Development/msa-amc-sizing/index.md

     </tbody>
     </table>
 <!-- -->
-    Suppose we want to create a pull mechanism such that the probability of success of at least one firm is at least $\theta$.
+    Suppose we want to create a pull mechanism such that the probability that at least one firm succeeds is at least $\theta$.
 In other words, need to find an $n$ such that $1 - (1-p)^n \geq \theta$.
-Through simple re-arrangement, we can find that:
+We can rearrange this inequality to express the minimum number of firm entrants needed to reach this probability:
 <!-- -->
     $$ n \geq \frac{\ln(1-\theta)}{\ln(1-p)} $$
 <!-- -->
-    If the number of entrants exceeds that value, then the probability of success will exceed that target.
+    If the number of entrants $n$ exceeds that value, then the probability of success will exceed that target.
 As all firms are identical in all respects, the probability of receivng the reward conditional on entering is equal to the probability that any firm succeeds, divided by the number of firms entering.
 In other words,
 <!-- -->
     $$ \mathbb{P}(win|entry) = \frac{1-(1-p)^n}{n} $$
 <!-- -->
     A firm will only enter if its expected revenue exceeds the expected costs ($\mathbb{E}[c]$).
 For a risk-neutral firm, the expected revenue is simply $\mathbb{P}(win|entry) \cdot X$.
-As a result, by plugging in the values for $\mathbb{P}(win|entry)$ and $n$ we found above, we find that the needed pull size becomes
+As a result, by plugging in the values for $\mathbb{P}(win|entry)$ and $n$ we found above, we find that the required pull size is
 <!-- -->
     $$ X \geq \frac{\ln(1-\theta)}{\theta \cdot \ln(1-p)} \cdot \mathbb{E}[c]$$
  <!-- -->